naveenkothi-de/Retail-project/README.md

-This project demonstrates a Retail Data Engineering Pipeline built on Microsoft Azure, integrating multiple data sources, data lake zones, Databricks transformations, and Power BI analytics.
+This project demonstrates a Retail Data Engineering Pipeline built on Microsoft Azure, integrating multiple data sources, data lake zones, Databricks transformations and Power BI analytics.

 It automates the entire data flow — from ingestion to insights — for a retail client using modern cloud data engineering practices.